Gold but old – money thrown out the window? Advertorials on online magazines from publishers or print publications – Image: Xpert.Digital

 5. The image problem of “garbage can production”

-The idea that a large part of the widespread magazines is disposed of unread not only damages the image of the publishers, but also that of the companies that advertise in it.
+The idea that a large proportion of distributed magazines are discarded unread not only damages the image of the publishers but also that of the companies that advertise in them.
 It raises the question of how sustainable and efficient this form of communication actually is.

-6. No real personalization: a print assignorial is identical to every reader of the magazine.
-There is no way to adapt the message, the offer or the graphic design based on the specific interests, the behavior or the stage of the buyer in the decision -making process.
+6. No true personalization: A print advertorial is identical for every reader of the magazine.
+There is no way to tailor the message, offer, or graphic design based on the buyer's specific interests, behavior, or stage in the decision-making process.

 Xpert.Digital has in-depth knowledge of various industries.
 This allows us to develop tailor-made strategies that are tailored precisely to the requirements and challenges of your specific market segment.
 By continually analyzing market trends and following industry developments, we can act with foresight and offer innovative solutions.
 Through the combination of experience and knowledge, we generate added value and give our customers a decisive competitive advantage.